-Ac ba Pe Action petitioned for Petition summary and background We, the undersigned, are concerned citizens who urge our leaders to act now to DENY this zoning change application.
+Action petitioned for We, the under Petition summary and Commonweall background zoned land to We, the undersigned, are concerned citizens who urge our leaders to act now to DENY this zoning change application.
 Commonwealth Development Corporation from Middleton, Wisconsin has applied to change 5.8 acres of Light-Industrial zoned land to R-4 Medium, High-Density Residential to accommodate a 96 unit low income apartment complex.